Bot Filtering in Email and Website Activity

 It's fairly common for bots to "act like bots".
 For example, they will "click" every link in an email in 3 seconds.

-Paminga leverages time-series analysis to invalidate clicks that occur in a short duration or in rapid succession.
+Paminga uses time-series analysis to invalidate clicks that occur in a short duration or in rapid succession.

 Unfortunately, some bots do not exhibit this behavior.
 They insert random delays between clicks, mimicking human behavior.